Learn how to make a moonshine still and why you need to for use at home or for survival!

 Why Is a DIY Moonshine Still Worth Your Time?

-A moonshine is actually what you call the liquor produced at a time when it was illegal to do so.
+Moonshine is actually what you call the liquor produced at a time when it was illegal to do so.
 A moonshine still, then, will not only produce distilled water but liquor too, which is handy in survival situations.
+Even when making your body warm and surviving the cold.

 While we have the process of purifying water in mind in making this still apparatus, it doesn’t hurt to know you can make high-proof liquor with it, too.
 Liquor, which may be handy for preserving food, medical purposes, and a little sip every now and then when the going gets tough in an SHTF scenario.